 Anything that brings your credit score down can affect your chances of taking out further credit, and this can include not keeping up with your utility bill payments.
-So yes, missing payments for utility bills can affect your credit score and thus have a negative impact on your chances of getting the loan you want.
+So yes, missing payments for utility bills can affect your credit score and thus harm your chances of getting the loan you want.

 If you’ve missed enough payments to warrant a default or a CCJ on your credit report, this will do more serious damage to your credit score than simply paying a few bills late – which some credit agencies might not even factor into your score.
 So whatever you do, make sure you’re paying enough back to avoid these significant black marks on your report.
 Your energy provider might also go to debt collectors to recoup missed payments, which can cause a lot of extra stress further down the line.

 The chances are that even if you have seriously neglected to pay your bills, you will still be able to take a loan out somewhere.
 But you may end up with a high-interest loan designed for people with bad credit, which will mean you pay a lot of interest back in a short space of time and have low limits on your borrowing.
 In addition, some lenders will completely refuse to loan to applicants who have certain things – such as CCJs – on their report, whereas others accept the trade-off of higher risk but more favourable loan terms.

 Can Paying My Bills on Time Raise My Credit Score?